 We support local charities such as The Hope Centre, The Lowdown, Eve, Home-Start, and a food bank, we also work with the Knysna Education Trust to fund Bursaries for training early years’ teachers in South Africa.
 We support the Rotary International polio immunisation campaign.

-We meet at lunchtime on Fridays.
-Our meetings include a monthly meal together, a monthly online Zoom meeting both of these meetings usually include a guest speaker, a debate, discussion, or may be used to plan and prepare for our community support and fundraising projects.
-We also meet monthly in small groups of 6-8 members for a Friday lunch.
+We meet twice a month at lunchtime on Fridays.
+Our meetings include a meal together and usually, a guest speaker, a debate, discussion, or may be used to plan and prepare for our community support and fundraising projects.

 In addition to regular meetings we also have other social, community, and fundraising activities, sometimes jointly with the other three Rotary clubs in Northampton.

-Friends and visiting Rotarians are welcome to join us and learn more about us – If you wish to join one of our Zoom meetings please contact the Secretary for the Meeting ID and Password.
+Friends and visiting Rotarians are welcome to join us and learn more about us.

 Rotaract is for anyone between the ages of 18 and 30 who wants to make a difference in the community at home and abroad.